Skip to content

 Does PATH mean my refund is approved?

 No, The IRS by law cannot approve and/or distribute any tax refunds claiming EITC/ACTC credits before February 15th each year.
 So the PATH message does not mean you are approved for a refund.
-It simply means you are one step closer to getting your tax refund.
+It simply mean you are a step closer to getting a refund.
 Nobody has ever received a refund with the EITC/ACTC credits while the PATH message was showing as their personalized refund status.

 After the PATH Message lifts and I return back to processing when will I see an update or direct deposit date?